open-contracting-extensions/public-private-partnerships/docs/framework.md

 Change in tariffs or service levels due to the variation, if any

- Structured information on changes to the tariffs should be provided by updating the `contract/implementation/tariffs` section of an OCDS release.
+Structured information on changes to the tariffs should be provided by updating the `contract/implementation/tariffs` section.

 **Schema**: Information can be provided using the following OCDS fields.